takeawaytrex/jekyll-now/about.md

 Worked on scripts managing configuration of Linux servers and instances.

--

 ### Atlassian Applications:
-* Worked for an Atlassian silver star partener.
+Worked for an Atlassian Silver Star Partener.

 #### Cross Application
-* Setup, configuration managemement, optimization and support of applications.
+Setup, configuration managemement, optimization and support of applications.

 #### Jira
-* Development of custom built plugins written for Jira.
+Development of custom built plugins written for Jira.
 Extensive use of Java API for client projects.
+Custom written Groovy scripts performing tasks within Jira.

 #### Confluence
-* -
+Deployment and configuration.
+Integration with other applications.

 #### Bamboo and Bitbucket
 Leveraged in build and continuous processes including:
-- serving to web services
+- Serving to web services
-- Chef/Opsworks configurations.
+- Chef/Opsworks configurations
+- Automated building and deploying custom built Jira plugins